Do you instantly hit the “ignore” button when you see a “special” client’s name come up on caller ID?

 “I don’t pay deposits.
 I’ll pay you the entire invoice when the job is complete.”

-This is the client who would gladly pay you Tuesday for SEO work you do today.
+This is the client who would gladly pay you Tuesday for SEO writing work you do today.
 When asked about paying a retainer, their flat answer is “no.” Maybe it’s because they’ve been “burned by a bad SEO provider” (see my earlier point above.)
 Perhaps it’s not “how accounts payable does things.”
 That puts you in an uncomfortable situation.
-If you want the gig, you have to trust that the client will pay you – and pay you on time.
+If you want the gig, you have to trust that the client will pay you.
+And pay you on time.

 Your response to this type of client should be something along the lines of “No freakin’ way.”
 Paying a deposit is a standard practice that shouldn’t freak out a possible client.
 If it does freak them out, that’s a huge red flag.
 Essentially, the client is asking you to extend them credit and take on all the risk.
 If things like paying rent and eating are important to you, always get a deposit up front.